ShivamSarodia/FB-Chat-Parser/README.md

 FB-Chat-Parse
 ======

+**NOTE: The Facebook data download format has changed, so this tool no longer works.
+I'll update this repository shortly.**

 Parses Facebook messages into a format convenient for analysis.
 Based on Python 3; requires BeautifulSoup.

 To use, download your Facebook user data as described [here](https://www.facebook.com/help/131112897028467/), and unzip the provided file.
 To parse the messages into a pickled binary, call fb_chat_parse with arguments as below: